 - Cover and store leftover blondies at room temperature or in the refrigerator for up to 1 week.

-- Butter should either be melted or browned before using in this recipe.
+- Butter: Butter should either be melted or browned before using in this recipe.
 Melt on the stove or in the microwave.
 For enhanced butterscotch and nutty flavors, I prefer using browned butter in these blondies.
 To brown the butter: slice the butter into pieces and place in a light-colored skillet.
 (Light colored helps you determine when the butter begins browning.)
 Melt the butter over medium heat, stirring occasionally.
 Once melted, the butter will begin to foam.
 Keep stirring occasionally.
-After 5-8 minutes, the butter will begin browning-- you'll notice lightly browned specks begin to form at the bottom of the pan and it will have a nutty aroma.
+After 5-8 minutes, the butter will begin browning– you’ll notice lightly browned specks begin to form at the bottom of the pan and it will have a nutty aroma.
 Once browned, immediately remove from heat, and pour into a heat-proof bowl.
 Allow to cool for 5 minutes before using in step 3.